forcedotcom/cli/releasenotes/sfdx/README.md

 * NEW: We continue to update existing `sfdx` commands to use the improvements we made in `sf`.
 See [this blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) for details.
 We're doing this work plugin by plugin.
 This week's release includes updated [plugin-data](https://github.com/salesforcecli/plugin-data), [plugin-community](https://github.com/salesforcecli/plugin-community), and [plugin-data](https://github.com/salesforcecli/plugin-custom-metadata).
 Don't worry, the `sfdx` commands and their flags still work _exactly_ the same as before!
 But you can now run them using the `sf` style, such as spaces instead of colons and new flag names; we highly recommend you give it a try.

     These are the new command names.
-For each command, you can still use colons instead of spaces, such as `cmdt:create`.
+For each command, you can still use colons instead of spaces, such as `generate:cmdt:object`.

     |Existing Command Name|New Command Names|
     |-----------------------|---------|